elaineloke/HEAT-visual-aid/README.md

 CONTRIBUTION
 --------------------------------------------------------------------------
-Project developed with group members as part of University of Kent MSc Computer Science COMP8860 Sofware Engineering module.
+Project developed with group members as part of University of Kent MSc Computer Science COMP8860 Sofware Engineering module.<br>

 Personal contribution: implementation of theme selector using Flatlaf open source